cameronsenese/eksd-kata-containers/README.md

     image: nginx
 ```

-`nginx.yaml` will schedule a pod using the default containerd runtime (runc).
+`nginx.yaml` will schedule a pod using the default containerd runtime (runc):

 ```yaml
 apiVersion: v1